The Education of Henry Adams: Context

 Henry Adams' life story is rooted in the American political aristocracy that emerged from the American Revolution.
 He was the grandson of the American President John Quincy Adams and great-grandson of President and founding father John Adams.
 His father, Charles Francis Adams, had served as ambassador to the United Kingdom during the Civil War, and had been elected to the United States House of Representatives.
 His brothers Brooks Adams and Charles Francis Adams Jr. were also historians of note.
 Henry Adams had received the finest formal education available in the United States, enjoying many other advantages, as well.
 This social context makes The Education so important, but the trappings of success did not mean much to a restless individualist such as Adams.
 Rather than take advantage of his patrician name, he sized up this and other advantages and found them wanting.

 Assessment

 The Education is an important work of American literary nonfiction.
 It provides a penetrating glimpse into the intellectual and political life of the late 19th century.
 The Modern Library placed it first in a list of the top 100 English-language nonfiction books of the 20th century.

 Author and historian Garry Wills has suggested The Education contradicts much of Adams' earlier work and opinions, and has biased assessments of Adams' earlier historical works.

 In popular culture

-In his novel, V., Thomas Pynchon likens his protagonist Herbert Stencil to Henry Adams in the Education as they both refer to themselves in the third person.
+In his novel V., Thomas Pynchon likens his protagonist Herbert Stencil to Henry Adams in the Education, as they both refer to themselves in the third person.

+The lyrics of "Long Folk Revival" by Thirsty Curses include a line "...it's The New Education of Henry Adams".